anihakobjan/anihakobjan.github.io/_pages/about.md

 I hold a MS in Political Science from Université Libre de Bruxelles, where I studied European policies, inter-regional governance, and research methodologies.
 The studies sparked my interest in network analysis, natural language processing, and the dynamic world of data science.

-Outside of data analytics, I spend my time working out, reading about psychotherapy, or learning Dutch.
+Outside of data analytics, I spend my time reading about psychotherapy, traveling, or learning Dutch.